 |Cold haemagglutinin disease ||IgM paraprotein with anti-I activity ||Agglutination of red cells by a cold agglutinin in cold conditions ||Cold-induced haemolytic anaemia (intravascular haemolysis and haemoglobinuria) |

 |POEMS syndrome ||Usually IgGλ or IgAλ || ||Peripheral neuropathy, hepatomegaly, splenomegaly, lymphadenopathy, endocrine organ failure and skin thickening |

 |Acquired angio-oedema ||A cryoglobulin, cold agglutinin or immune complex of an anti-idiotype antibody and the paraprotein to which it is directed ||Consumption of C1 esterase inhibitor ||Angio-oedema |

 Haematological and pathological features

 Haematological and pathological features also differ, according to the characteristics of the paraprotein, e.g. red cell agglutinates, polychromasia and a few spherocytes in chronic cold haemagglutinin disease (CHAD), deposition of a cryoglobulin in the case of cryoglobulinaemia or features of hyposplenism when there is amyloid deposition in the spleen.
 Some patients, e.g. some with CHAD, have lymphocytosis.
-In the POEMS (Polyneuropathy, Organomegaly (hepatomegaly, splenomegaly, lympha denopathy), Endocrinopathy, M-protein and ...
+In the POEMS (Polyneuropathy, Organomegaly (hepatomegaly, splenomegaly, lympha denopathy), Endocrinopathy, M-protein ...